zacs/ha-nfl/README.md

 The integration is a shameless fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!

 ## Supported Leagues
-NFL - From the original ha-nfl  custom component
-NCAAF - NCAA Football
+NFL - NFL, From the original ha-nfl custom component NCAAF - NCAA Football
 MLB - Coming Soon
 MLS - Coming Soon